olleeriksson/pgn-tools/README.md

 Ie, the whole subtree starting at 1.e4 e5 2.Nc3 will be returned including all comments from and including that move, excluding the move itself.

 # Changelog

+### 2023-03-12

+- New flag to enable/disable following of transposition into other files.
+- New flag to enable only printing a warning.

+### 2023-02-27

+- Using argparse for argument parsing.

+### 2023-02-24

+- New flag for transpositions.py to include a PGN validity check after transpositions are applied.
+- New flag for merge-pgn.py to remove all comments.

+### 2023-02-15

+- transpositions.py can now run through the whole file and report all error afterwards instead of stopping at the first error.
+- transpositions.py can now take global transposition files.

 ### 2023-02-12